johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 Cisco DevNet is Cisco's developer program to help IT professionals develop integrations with Cisco products.
 It also hosts learning tracts and sandbox environments.
 Join DevNet for free at https://developer.cisco.com/

 ## Install Software
-Hands on experience (construction) is a key to learning a new topic.
-Because our 'hands are one keyboards' most of the day, the students of this training will benefit the most if they learn automation with their own version control accounts and development environment on their laptop.
+Hands-on experience (construction) is a key to learning a new topic.
+Because our 'hands are on keyboards' most of the day, the students of this training will benefit the most if they learn automation with their own version control accounts and development environment on their laptop.

 In addition to a computer running the macOS, Linux, and Windows 10 operating systems, the following software is required for this training environment.